Pennsylvania Route 25: Route description

 PA 25 begins at an intersection with US 209 in the borough of Millersburg in Dauphin County, heading northeast on two-lane undivided Johnson Street.
 The road passes homes and continues into Upper Paxton Township, becoming Berrysburg Road and heading into open agricultural areas with a few residences in the Lykens Valley, a rural valley that is home to an Amish community.
 The route runs through Killinger and continues through more rural areas, curving more to the east.
 PA 25 crosses into Mifflin Township and becomes an unnamed road, passing through Curtin and heading to the northeast.
 The road enters the borough of Berrysburg and becomes West Market Street, passing homes and coming to an intersection with PA 225.
 At this point, the route becomes East Market Street and runs past more residences before heading back into Mifflin Township and becoming an unnamed road that passes through open farmland.
 PA 25 continues into Lykens Township and runs through more rural areas with occasional homes.
 The road becomes the border between Lykens Township to the north and the borough of Gratz to the south as it becomes West Market Street and passes through agricultural areas with residential and commercial development, fully entering Gratz.
 The route continues past more homes along with some businesses, becoming a divided highway as it passes through the center of town and becomes East Market Street.
-PA 25 becomes an undivided road again and leaves the developed part of town for farmland with some homes and businesses.
+PA 25 turns into an undivided road again and leaves the developed part of town for farmland with some homes and businesses.
 The road heads into Lykens Township again and becomes unnamed as it runs through agricultural areas with occasional woods and residences.